 g) Other.
-Describe:
+Describe: N/A

-4.5.2 Do payment practices vary across regions, counties, and/or ge ographic areas? ctive Date: 10/01/2018 ✓ No, the practices do not vary across areas.
-Yes, the practices vary across areas.
-Describe: 4.6 Supply-Building Strategies to Meet the Needs of Certain Po ppulations Lead Agencies are required to develop and implement strategies to increate to improve the quality of child care services for children in underserved are toddlers; children with disabilities, as defined by the Lead Agency; and character during non-traditional hours (658 E(c)(2)(M); 98.16 (x)). reas; infants and 4.6.1 Lead Agencies must identify shortages in the supply of high-queroviders.
-List the data sources used to identify shortages, and described tracking progress to support equal access and parental choice.
-Effective • ✓ In licensed family child care.
-Data sources: Child Care Licensing database of licensed and regis stered providers and SC Voucher System database.
-Method of tracking progress to sup parental choice: The SC Voucher System report, Children by Provi Report (report name: PRVFUND) lists the number of children with child care service weeks within a specified period of time (federal fiscal year, etc.) wil ll be periodically reviewed in comparison to previous reports to determine variations providers serving children with CCDF-funded subsidies. in the types of ☐ In licensed child care centers.
+4.5.2 Do payment practices vary across regions, counties, and/or geographic areas?
+Effective Date: 10/01/2018

+No, the practices do not vary across areas.Yes, the practices vary across areas.Describe:

+4.6 Supply-Building Strategies to Meet the Needs of Certain Populations

+Lead Agencies are required to develop and implement strategies to increase the supply of and to improve the quality of child care services for children in underserved areas; infants and toddlers; children with disabilities, as defined by the Lead Agency; and children who receive care during non-traditional hours (658 E(c)(2)(M); 98.16 (x)).

+4.6.1 Lead Agencies must identify shortages in the supply of high-quality child care providers.
+List the data sources used to identify shortages, and describe the method of tracking progress to support equal access and parental choice.

+In licensed family child care.

+Data sources: Child Care Licensing database of licensed and registered providers and SC Voucher System database.
+Method of tracking progress to support equal access and parental choice: The SC Voucher System report, Children by Provider Type and Funding Report (report name: PRVFUND) lists the number of children with child care service weeks within a specified period of time (federal fiscal year, etc.) will be periodically reviewed in comparison to previous reports to determine variations in the types of providers serving children with CCDF-funded subsidies.
--

-റ th \sim r
+In licensed child care centers.

-v uп C Ι.
+C Other.